Women peacemakers born today

 1944 Angela Davis born Birmingham, AL. Philosophy professor; 1960s radical activist; opposed Vietnam War and Iraq War; advocated abolition of prisons.

 1966 Galuh Wandita.
 Indonesian peacemaker in Timor, Kalimantan and Papua.
-UN human rights officer, East Timor, 2000; deputy director UN-backed Timor Truth and Reconciliation Commission (CAVR), 2002; Director International Center for Transnational Justice ICTJ, Jakarta, 2005.
+UN human rights officer, East Timor, 2000; deputy director UN-backed Timor Truth and Reconciliation Commission (CAVR), 2002.
 Nobel Peace Prize nominee, 2005.

 Women's peacemaking on this day